Chapter 7:

 I sighed and lowered my head slightly.
 “I lost.”

 Before either of us could move another piece, a sharp tone echoed across the room.
-Loud and clear.
 Every conversation stopped.
 Everyone looked up.

 A voice followed.

-It was a voice I hadn’t heard in two years—but I remembered it clearly.
+It was a voice I hadn’t heard in two years—but remembered clearly.

-The same voice that spoke when I first arrived here.
-The first voice I ever heard in this facility.
+The same voice that spoke when I first arrived here, to this facility.

 Zeno glanced toward the speaker mounted on the ceiling.
 “That’s the director.”

 I looked at him.
-“You know who he is?”
+“You know who's that?”

 The announcement continued:

-“All subjects are to be gathered in the main hall.
-Prepare for escort.”
+“All subjects are to be gathered in the main hall.”

 The guards in the room started moving right away.
-They weren’t slow or relaxed this time.
-They moved like they had instructions—tight, serious, no wasted steps.
+They moved like soldiers—tight, serious, no wasted steps.

 Doors opened.
-Voices shouted.
 People were being ordered into lines.

 Whatever was happening, it wasn’t part of the usual schedule.

-The guards led us through a hallway we rarely used—wider, cleaner, quieter than the usual routes.
+The guards led us through a hallway we rarely used, or rather never.
 Everything felt off.

 We were brought to the main hall.